Tourist guy: Later appearances

 The picture became a widely known example of an internet meme.
-As its fame spread, other people started to use the same tourist for other pictures.
-They included the tourist present at the sinking of the RMS Titanic, at the John F. Kennedy assassination, the destruction of Air France Flight 4590 and at the Hindenburg disaster.
+As its fame spread, internet users started to edit the same tourist into other pictures.
+Users edited him into photos of various disasters and events, such as the sinking of the RMS Titanic, at the John F. Kennedy assassination, the destruction of Air France Flight 4590, and at the Hindenburg disaster.
 In one version, the aircraft has been replaced with a Melbourne tram.
-Other pictures show him present at disastrous events in movies, like the destruction of the White House in Independence Day, Godzilla demolishing Tokyo, or as the bus driver in Speed.
-There are also pictures of him together with people from other famous digitally manipulated pictures, such as Bert from Sesame Street or a man holding a huge cat.
-There even appeared a picture of the Yalta conference where Stalin is replaced by the man with the cat, with the tourist and Bert in the background.
+Other edits showed him present at disastrous events in movies, like the destruction of the White House in Independence Day, Godzilla demolishing Tokyo, or as the bus driver in Speed.
+There are also pictures of him together with people from other famous digitally manipulated pictures, such as Bert from Sesame Street.

 Identity

 The first person who claimed to be the tourist was the Brazilian businessman José Roberto Penteado.
 When Penteado started to get media attention, including an offer to be in a Volkswagen commercial, a 25-year-old Hungarian man, Péter Guzli, came forward as the real tourist.
-Guzli says, however, that he does not want publicity and did not originally release his last name.
+Guzli said, however, that he does not want publicity and did not originally disclose his surname.

 Guzli took the photo on November 28, 1997, and was also responsible for the initial edit.
 He said he edited the image for a few friends, not realizing it would spread so quickly across the Internet.
 He first provided the original undoctored photo and several other photos from the same series as proof to a Hungarian newspaper.
 Later on, the show Wired News examined the evidence and confirmed that Guzli was the real tourist guy.